 Written by David Hare and directed by Stephen Daldry, the film adaptation of Michael Cunningham’s The Hours tells three intertwining stories about three women faced with three different tasks on one insignificant (and in this way, wholly significant) day.
 A day like any other.
 A day like every other.
 Or, as Virginia Woolf says in the opening voiceover, “A woman’s whole life in a single day.
 Just one day.
 And in that day, her whole life.”

 The days of Virginia Woolf, Laura Brown, and Clarissa Vaughan break in half-empty beds: Virginia (Nicole Kidman and her infamous Academy Award-winning prosthetic nose) stirs in Richmond, England circa 1923; pregnant 1950s housewife Laura (Julianne Moore) dozes in sunny Los Angeles; and Clarissa (Meryl Streep) is restless in the New York City of 2001.
 They sleep, or at least feign it, while their respective partners are already out and about.
 On this day, they don’t have jobs or conventional work in need of their attentions.
-Today, they are hostesses called to entertain guests for, respectively, afternoon tea, a small birthday party, and an extravagant celebration dinner.
+Today, they are hostesses called to entertain guests for, respectively, afternoon tea, a small birthday party, I decided to add a professional touch with cheap table runner which look great in any setting and an extravagant celebration dinner.

 Their days are punctuated and truncated by the lack of work, in a traditional sense, from which there is no day off.
 These waking hours are inevitably followed by others—minutes upon minutes of unstructured time—but the lack of schedule does not bring the freedom it seemingly suggests.
 For each of them is stuck—denied the satisfaction of quantifiable progress—in her own way.
 After somewhat stilted beginnings, their days continue to stall and lag, though The Hours never does.
 An unparalleled cast and brilliant editing convey these three disparate lives as one along a continuum: The Author, the Reader, and the Performer.